szhen0340/headpace/README.md

 # Headpace

 Transform your productivity.
 Designed to streamline your schedule, manage appointments, and keep you on track.
-Experience the future of time management today.
+Experience the future of time management today!

 Headpace is a natural-language AI-driven calendar assistant to boost your productivity and solve scheduling conflicts.